Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 macroop container associated with a name of macroop.
 It invokes *getDeclaration*, *getDefinition*, and *getAllocator* functions through the retrieved macroop container.
-Note that retrieved container is an instance of *X86Macroop* python class.
+Note that retrieved container is an instance of *X86Macroop python class*.

 ###getDefinition of macroop container: generate class definition automatically
 *gem5/src/arch/x86/isa/macroop.isa*